Chapter 8.24

 “Alarm company” means the business, by an individual, partnership, corporation, or other entity, of selling, leasing, maintaining, servicing, repairing, altering, replacing, moving, installing, or monitoring an alarm system in an alarm site.

-“Alarm dispatch request” means a notification to the department by the alarm company that an alarm, either manual or automatic, has been activated at a particular alarm site.
+“Alarm dispatch request” means a notification to the police or fire departments by the alarm company that an alarm, either manual or automatic, has been activated at a particular alarm site.

 “Alarm site” means a single premises or location served by an alarm.
 Each tenancy, if served by a separate alarm in a multi-tenant building or complex, shall be considered a separate alarm.